 .
-And apply to adopt by clicking HERE
+You can apply to adopt Oscar by

 NEW RATTITUDE T-SHIRTS

 !
-Has a rat terrier stolen your heart?
-Beautiful high quality T-shirts in sizes S through 3XL, featuring a custom New Rattitude design, are now in stock!
+It's all about that "rattitude"!
+Soft, durable T-shirts in sizes S through 3XL, featuring a custom New Rattitude design and available in a lovely Columbia Blue color.
 Visit the ReTail Shop

 today to place your order.